 Conveyance documents shall include an acknowledgement that the designated Proposer is familiar with the Proposed Project Site and agrees to accept it in "as-is" condition.
 Both Parcels will have Preservation Restrictions.
-Any environmental conditions existing at the Project Site will be the responsibility of the designated
+Any environmental conditions existing at the Project Site will be the responsibility of the designated Proposer.

-Proposer.
 The designated Proposer will assume any and all liability for any environmental clean-up pursuant to M.G.L. c.
 21E.
 The designated Proposer will be solely responsible to obtain all permits and approvals necessary to obtain a Certificate of Occupancy for the building.

-The land and improvements on the Proposed Project Site will be assessed and taxed by the City of Boston under normal real estate taxation procedures in accordance with Chapter 59 of the Massachusetts General Laws (M.G.L.).
-The ground lease will require the designated Proposer to be responsible for paying applicable taxes and fees.
+The land and improvements on the Property will be assessed and taxed by the City of Boston under normal real estate taxation procedures in accordance with Chapter 59 of the Massachusetts General Laws (M.G.L.).